alpha is for the

 your host

-follow her → @DrCatharineY
+follow along → @DrCatharineY

 don't miss episode one